 After you have completed both the Knowledge Exam and Skill Test components of the competency exam, your test results will be submitted to and officially scored and double-checked by D&SDT-Headmaster scoring teams.
-Official test results will be available by signing in to your TMU© account after 7:00PM (CST) the business day after your test event.
-(See instructions and screenshots to access your Test Results below.)
+Official test results will be available by signing in to your TMU© account after 7:00PM (CT) the business day after your test event.
+(See instructions and screenshots on the next page to access your test results.)